woman in bed unable to sleep

 The SleepFoundation discusses how hormones progesterone and melatonin levels drop postpartum, which impacts our ability to sleep.

-Additionally, Romper states that the hormone oxytocin increases after childbirth, and that this can cause hyper-arousal and trouble settling down at night.
+Additionally, Romper states that the hormone oxytocin increases after childbirth and that this can cause hyper-arousal and trouble settling down at night.

-And adrenaline is another hormone that may come into play when it comes to postpartum insomnia.
-Romper explains that a new mother’s hyper-vigilance as she learns to care for a new baby can trigger the body’s “flight or fight” response and a release of sleep inhibiting adrenaline.
-I used to sleep like a log at night.
-Nothing would wake me.
-Now I wake up to the slightest sound or movement in a room.
+Adrenaline is another hormone that may come into play when it comes to postpartum insomnia.
+Romper explains that a new mother’s hyper-vigilance as she learns to care for a new baby can trigger the body’s “flight or fight” response and a release of sleep-inhibiting adrenaline.

 While I do not know all the details of hormonal changes after childbirth, I know that I didn’t feel quite myself for a long time after having my son.
-Especially with breastfeeding, my mind and body did not feel like they really belonged to me.
-And I did not get my period until well after a year post-birth, so this indicates to me that my body was still going through a lot of changes.
+Especially with breastfeeding, my mind and body did not feel like they belonged to me.
+I did not get my period until well after a year post-birth, so this indicates to me that my body was still going through a lot of changes.

 Postpartum Depression and Other Mental Health Issues Impacting Sleep